scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 Today
 Product Leadership.
 Value in the generalist on the team.

-Product managers began to strain against the constraints of the scrum framework.
-The increasing ubiquity of product management meant that it was being used outside of software development.
-Limits of scrum.
-Identity crisis.
-In 2010, it was pretty tricky to usefully explain what you actually did if you were working outside of the scrum framework.
-Mini-CEO
-Circles

 Mention that it used to be SMEs from 'The business' moving into PM role